siberianfox/g2wiki/g2-in-Studio6.md

 * For starters make sure your VM has at least 2.5 Gb RAM allocated to it, and your XP image (or whatever) is up to date with service packs.
 * Clone the [g2 Github repository](https://github.com/synthetos/g2)
 * Get the following:
- * [Atmel Studio 6.1-2440-beta](http://www.atmel.com/tools/atmelstudio.aspx).
+ * [Atmel Studio 6.1 sp2 (2730)](http://www.atmel.com/tools/atmelstudio.aspx).
 Get the one with .NET you don't have a current .NET install on your system
  * [Atmel SAM-ICE (Segger Jlink)](http://www.mouser.com/ProductDetail/Atmel/AT91SAM-ICE/?qs=%2fha2pyFadujAZ79HQyfG%252bJm4Wmz2%2fLVln%2foieqku2gI%3d)
  * [Olimex JTAG adapter](http://www.mouser.com/ProductDetail/Olimex-Ltd/ARM-JTAG-20-10/?qs=sGAEpiMZZMt%2f9hUFx8MktsRg8ShTvwMQusYCyASUbpU%3d)
-* Install `AtmelStudio-6.1.2440-beta-net.exe` or `AtmelStudio-6.1.2440-beta.exe`
+* Install `AStudio61sp2net.exe` or `AStudio61sp2.exe`
  * Select the standard install locations
  * When asked, you won't need the Atmel Gallery
 * Install Yagarto on Windows
- * Download [Yagarto GNU ARM Toolchain for windows](http://www.emb4fun.de/archive/gabmt/index.html).
+ * Download [Yagarto GNU ARM Toolchain for windows](http://sourceforge.net/projects/yagarto/files/YAGARTO%20for%20Mac%20OS%20X/20121222/).
+Here are some other [useful Yagarto links](http://www.emb4fun.de/archive/gabmt/index.html).
 The latest version is 20121222 as of today - 11/23/13
  * Install in windows.
 Install everything.
 Let it create a yagarto-2012122 (or similar) directory in the C: drive
 * Bootstrap Yagarto into the project.
  * (0) Don't attempt to open TinyG2.atsln or TinyG2.cppproj yet.
 They will crash because Yagarto is not yet installed